EonWizard/Recipe-Book/README.md

-# odin-recipes

-# This project will use HTML to create a recipe website
+# This is a collection of various recipes found online throughout the internet